-Yikes!
-Your credit card statements, tax returns and other financial paperwork are scattered all over the dining room table.
+Your credit card statements, tax returns and other financial documents may be scattered throughout your home, hiding in different drawers and spaces.
 If those documents are a mess, how organized can your finances be?

 Commit to shoveling through your blizzard of paperwork.
 A great time is after tax season, says Ed Hutton, associate professor of finance at Niagara University in upstate New York.

 "Look at that stack of papers you had to put together for taxes, and decide what you really need to have for another year," Hutton says.
 "Are there credit cards you can cancel, or bank accounts that you can consolidate?"

 7. Move swiftly (but carefully)

 "From the moment you start tidying, you will be compelled to reset your life.
 As a result, your life will start to change," says Kondo.
 "That’s why the task of putting your house in order should be done quickly."

 Don't waste time with your financial housecleaning either.
 Hutton says when he cancels credit cards and other accounts, he prefers to send letters — rather than phoning, and having customer service representatives try to change his mind.